 While this isn't always a bad thing, participating in online nursing programs can expose nurses to a greater variety of people from all over the country.

-"Online RN to BSN programs that include an interactive virtual component provide nurses with a high level of collaborative learning," offers Robinson.
+"Online RN to BSN programs that include an interactive virtual component provides nurses with a high level of collaborative learning," offers Robinson.

 Top 3 Cons Of Online Nursing Programs